 In the UK shares added 0.34% after the CBI released an excellent 11% improvement in retail & wholesale distributive trends and a 2-point increase in consumer confidence on Thursday, helping push the pound up against the USD.
 Net borrowing, on the other hand, missed expectations, doubling to £35.195 bn in August.

-The BoE’s Silvana Tenreyro told the Sunday Telegraph yesterday that negative interest rates could help alleviate the nation’s economic downturn, echoing similar sentiments from her colleagues last week.
+The BoE’s Silvana Tenreyro told the Sunday Telegraph yesterday that negative The cost of accessing money not owned. rates could help alleviate the nation’s economic downturn, echoing similar sentiments from her colleagues last week.